-Indoor basking bulbs are very drying to tortoises and can promote shell pyramiding, but because the room is so warm, it allows me to reduce the hours I have to burn the basking and/or heating bulbs to generate warmth.
+Indoor basking bulbs are very drying to tortoises and can promote shell pyramiding, but because the tortoise room is so warm, it allows me to reduce the hours I have to burn the basking and/or heating bulbs to generate warmth.

-Housing tortoises singly is less stressful for shy ones and allows them total freedom to do what they like whenever they like with no danger of bullying from others.
+Housing tortoises singly is less stressful for the shy ones and allows them total freedom to do what they like whenever they like with no danger of bullying from others.

 Another plus of single housing is that it allows you to easily keep track of your tortoises' activity level and health status.
-Who is eating well and who isn't.
-Who is regular with good looking poop and who isn't.
-Who is not basking, etc.
+You can easily check if each tortoise is active, eating vigorously, basking, pooping regularly, etc.